rotundasoftware/cartero/README.md

 }
 ```

-At build time, Cartero computes the assets required by each parcel by inspecting browserify's dependency graph (starting from the parcel's entry point).
-Assets are passed through a user-defined pipeline of transform streams, and then dropped into your static directory, along with an inventory of what js/css assets are needed by what views.
-At run time, when a given view is rendered, your application asks the Cartero hook for the js/css assets associated with that view and the exact html needed to load them, which can then simply be dropped into the view's `head` section.
-The result is that each view loads exactly the js/css assets it needs, transformed and post-processed as appropriate.
+__At build time,__ Cartero computes the assets required by each parcel by inspecting browserify's dependency graph (starting from the parcel's entry point).
+Assets are passed through a user-defined pipeline of transform streams, bundled when appropriate, and then dropped into your static directory, along with inventories of the assets used by each view.

+__At run time,__ when a given view is rendered, your application asks the Cartero hook for the HTML needed to load the js/css assets associated with that view, which can then simply be dropped into the view's `head` section.
+Your application is also able to access / use other assets like images and templates via the hook.

 ## Usage